bigscience-workshop/promptsource/CONTRIBUTING.md

 Jinja includes lots of complex features but for most instances you likely only need to use the methods above.
-If there's something you're not sure how to do, just message the prompt engineering group on Slack.
+If there's something you're not sure how to do, just open an issue.
 We'll collect other frequent patterns here.